UK watchdog closes online gaming probe as Sony, Nintendo make pledges

-April 13 (Reuters) - Britain's competition regulator on Wednesday closed its investigation into online gaming after securing pledges from Sony 6758.T and Nintendo 7974.T over how they automatically renew subscriptions of customers using the services.
+April 13 (Reuters) - Britain's competition regulator has secured pledges from Japan's Sony 6758.T and Nintendo 7974.T over the subscription renewal rules for their online gaming services, bringing to an end a three-year probe into the sector.

+The UK's Competition and Markets Authority (CMA) had kicked off the investigation into Sony, Nintendo and Microsoft MSFT.O in 2019 to check whether their "roll-over" contracts were fair to customers in Britain.

 (Reporting by Pushkala Aripaka in Bengaluru; Editing by Devika Syamnath)